Goutham-Sidhik/smart-form-validator/README.md

 This repository demonstrates a professional-grade application structure and processing pipeline.
 It **does not include** proprietary data, production-trained models, or confidential credentials.
+All functions are **dummy implementations** created solely to illustrate the flow and structure of the system.
 You are free to adapt the structure, pipeline logic, and modular components for educational, testing, or private deployments.

 ---